 Other wines worth mention

-Cutruzzola Vineyards 2010 Riesling Riven Rock Vineyard, a very mild tasting wine that is not too spicy with notes of pineapple, a hint of sweetness.
+Cutruzzola Vineyards 2010 Riesling Riven Rock Vineyard a very mild-tasting wine that is not too spicy with notes of pineapple, and a hint of sweetness.

 Filipponi Ranch Winery 2012 Verdellho is balanced smooth with flavors of kiwi and white peaches.